Global Growth Requires Local Payment Capabilities

 Local Preferences as a Competitive Edge

-External partnerships can play a vital role in giving cross-border eCommerce players the local know-how they need to thrive on a global level.
+External partnerships can play a vital role in providing cross-border eCommerce players with the local know-how they need to thrive globally.
 Data analytics capabilities can power the efficient, personalized experiences today’s consumers expect as a basic standard of service.
 Linking up with innovative fintech solutions providers, meanwhile, can help businesses seamlessly integrate a diverse range of payment methods for both B2B and B2C consumers, while ensuring robust security and anti-fraud protection.

-With the easing of COVID-19 restrictions and a brightening economic outlook set to release pent-up consumer demand in the months ahead, online businesses should be ready for an uptick in visits – and to turn those visits into conversions, local payment capabilities are key.
+With COVID-19 restrictions easing and a brightening economic outlook set to unleash pent-up consumer demand in the months ahead, online businesses should be ready for an uptick in visits—and to turn those visits into conversions, local payment capabilities are key.

 As businesses eye the future, it’s instructive to remember the recent past.
-Companies that were digital-first or had successfully achieved digital transformation have been among the strongest performers amid the pandemic – a fact that offers an important lesson for businesses looking to ensure their resilience in the face of whatever challenges are still to come.
+Companies that were digital-first or had successfully achieved digital transformation, much like those leveraging platforms such as Amazon Marketplace PMTS to streamline payments and operations, have been among the strongest performers amid the pandemic.
+It’s an important reminder for businesses looking to ensure their resilience in the face of whatever challenges lie ahead.

 Local Payment Capabilities